-- As you go forward, look around you and notice all the rights you have in your neighborhood and family. - · Think about what you can do to make it even better.
-So many rights all around us.
+- As you go forward, I want you to look around you and notice all the rights you have in your neighborhood and family. - I want you to think about what you can do to make it even better.

 Your school: The right to education